-Here is a list of the 48 countries for which Tradeshift has actively addressed electronic invoicing compliance:
+Here is a list of the 52 countries for which Tradeshift has actively addressed electronic invoicing and tax compliance:

-Australia, Austria, Belgium, Bulgaria, Chile*, Canada, China, Croatia, Cyrus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, India, Ireland, Italy*, Japan, Latvia, Lithuania, Luxembourg, Malaysia, Mexico*, Monaco, Morocco, Netherlands, New Zealand, Norway, Poland, Portugal, Puerto Rico, Romania, Singapore, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey*, United Arab Emirates, United Kingdom, the United States.
+Australia, Austria, Belgium, Bulgaria, Canada, China, Croatia, Cyrus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Iceland, India*, Ireland, Japan, Latvia, Lithuania, Luxembourg, Malaysia, Monaco, Morocco, Netherlands, New Zealand, Norway, Poland, Puerto Rico, Romania, Singapore, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom, the United States.

-Inbound (AP) Clearance refers to the process at the invoice receiver’s for the validation of the e-invoice received with respect to integrity, authenticity, certificate trust and clearance.
+Inbound (AP) Clearance, as a component of the Tradeshift service, addresses the process at the invoice receiver’s end for the validation of the e-invoice received with respect to integrity, authenticity, certificate trust and clearance.